Beyler Mosque: Structure

-The architecture of the mosque combines western, eastern and local architectural traditions.
+The mosque's hall stands out from other religious monuments due to its size and architectural structure.
+Its construction combines European, Eastern, and local architectural principles.
+The upper part of the beautifully designed minaret is adorned with decorative elements typical of Western European style.
+The minaret is 25 m tall.
+The overall layout of the hall follows the design of three-nave basilicas, commonly found in churches, where the hall is divided into three sections by columns.
+The portal and mihrab of the mosque feature stone-masonry and examples of artistic stone carving.
+The architectural monument was built on the site of an ancient mosque and has been successfully integrated into the planning features of the curved street.
+The Beyleir Mosque, with its single minaret, includes a vestibule and a three-nave prayer hall in its interior.

 It has a lobby, a prayer hall, and a decorated mihrab.
 The prayer hall is three-naved, which is characteristic for the mosques of Azerbaijan, which were built since the second half of the 19th century, and is found not only at the mosques of Baku and Absheron, but also of Shirvan, Karabakh, Guba, Sheki and Zagatala.
 Similar structures have Turkic peoples in the era of feudalism.
 Around the mosque a park is located with interesting design.